Filter-Bubble/stroll/README.md

 |    accuracy |            |          |    0.94   |  49479|
 |   macro avg |      0.71  |    0.67  |    0.68   |  49479|
 |weighted avg |      0.94  |    0.94  |    0.94   |  49479|

+# Ensemble prediction

+We trained several models, most of which are similarly good (or bad).
+An ensemble is a method to further increase the model performance.
+For this we need a way to combine the indenpendent classifications in a single classifier.
+A simple way is to use marjority voting: the label with the most votes wins.
+But this does not make the best use of the separate classifiers.
+We'll combine the individual label distributions in a single distribution by multiplying the distributions.
+This is known as 'conflation' (in physics), or 'product-of-experts', or a logarithmic opinion pool.

+## unweighted
+First we'll try an unweighted product.

+## weighted

+We are also looking into using weight factors, following the references below.
+The idea is to minimize the KL divergence of ensemble.

 # References